 If you are struggling with emotional self harm, it’s essential to seek professional help.
 A therapist or counsellor can help you identify the underlying causes of your behaviour and provide you with tools and strategies to overcome it.
 They can also help you develop a strong support network and navigate any challenges that may arise during your recovery.

 Recognizing and overcoming emotional self-harm can be a challenging process.
 However, by acknowledging it and taking steps to address it, you can improve your overall mental health and well-being.
 If you or someone you love is struggling with emotional self harm, know that help is available.
-A therapist or counsellor can provide you with the support and guidance you need to overcome this harmful behaviour and move forward in a healthy and positive way.
+A therapist or counsellor can provide you with the support and guidance you need to overcome this harmful behaviour and move forward in a healthy and positive way with concept care.

 Read Tony’s Story